-The nature of a problem can look completely different if it is only analysed superficially.
+The nature of an issue can be completely misunderstood if it is only analysed superficially.
 Addressing problems in a community requires in-depth knowledge of the underlying causes.
 Solid knowledge about deep-rooted causes is the foundation for identifying solutions that have the potential to achieve high impacts in a sustainable manner.
 Good solutions are buried beneath the causes, and must be dug out and properly identified.